nicoserrano/Stock-Analysis/README.md

 ![Challenge2Exhibit4](https://user-images.githubusercontent.com/83378141/119200473-009cd300-ba5b-11eb-985a-21bee79ee2e2.png)

-Moreover, in order to come up with an automated analyis of the stocks I used a nested for loop that went through all the data, starting from the second row to the last one, storing the necessary information into arrays (total volume, first closing price, and last closing price) already initiated at the beginning of the macro.
+Moreover, in order to come up with an automated analysis of the stocks I used a nested for loop that went through all the data, starting from the second row to the last one, storing the necessary information into arrays (total volume, first closing price, and last closing price) already initiated at the beginning of the macro.

 ![Challenge2Exhibit3](https://user-images.githubusercontent.com/83378141/119200245-8d935c80-ba5a-11eb-9071-b0d85923326f.png)